 Filming MIFUNE: THE LAST SAMURAI in September 2014.
-When you move an interview outside you have to contend with the variables.
-It was summer, which means cicadas, and there was a park nearby, which means people shouting, but I wanted to capture the light between the two buildings.
-We had a terrific crew from DEEP CO., LTD., based in Tokyo, including two skilled directors of photography, Tohru Hina (sitting) and Yasuyuki Ishikawa.
+I had a terrific crew from DEEP CO., LTD., based in Tokyo, including two skilled directors of photography, Tohru Hina (sitting) and Yasuyuki Ishikawa.
 It's amazing how smoothly a film can go with a good crew.

 At the end of a long day, the musicians and crew for APPROXIMATELY NELS CLINE, which we filmed over three days at Fantasy Studios in December 2009.
 L to R: Steve Yamane (production assistant), Jason Cohen (producer), Mark Kohr (camera), Jeffrey Wood (producer), Nels Cline (guitar), Yuka Honda (keyboards & electronica), Jesse Nichols (sound engineer), Devin Hoff (bass), Carla Kihlstedt (voice & violin), Dan Krauss (director of photography), Matthias Bossi (percussion), Ron Miles (trumpet), and me.
 Seated: Jim Choi (sound recordist).
 Not in photo: Scott Amendola (drummer), Bart Nagel (camera), and Adriano Bravo (sound recordist).